Daniel Nardiello

+Swansea City, Barnsley, Queens Park Rangers, Blackpool, Hartlepool United, Bury, Oldham Athletic, Exeter City, Rotherham United and Plymouth Argyle.
+He retired in 2017 following a spell with Bangor City.

+Born in England, Nardiello represented Wales and was capped three times between 2007 and 2008.

 Club career

-Manchester United, loans at Swansea City and Barnsley
+Manchester United

 Born in Coventry, West Midlands, Nardiello was a product of the academy of Wolverhampton Wanderers, but signed trainee terms for Manchester United in 1999.
 They were ordered by the Football League Appeals Committee to pay £200,000 as compensation.
 He progressed quickly through the club's under-17 and under-19 teams, turning professional on 22 October 1999.
 He made his debut for them on 5 November 2001 in a 4–0 League Cup defeat to Arsenal.
 In the 2002–03 season, he played in a UEFA Champions League match against Maccabi Haifa.

 After scoring 12 goals for the Manchester United reserves, he was sent on a one-month loan to Swansea City on 24 October 2003 where he scored one goal in a EFL Trophy defeat to Southend United.

 Nardiello spent the second half of the 2003–04 season on loan to Barnsley.
 He made his debut for the Tykes on 27 January 2004, scoring two goals as they beat Blackpool 3–0 at home.
 He scored seven goals in 16 games during his loan spell at the club before returning to Old Trafford.
 Having become a firm favourite with the Barnsley fans, he returned again to Oakwell on a season-long loan for the 2004–05 season.
 Dogged with injuries, Nardiello still managed to play in 30 games, scoring seven goals.